MLT Essential Functions

 The student must have adequate eyesight such that he/she can recognize and distinguish gradients of color such as on a urine dipstick.
 The student must be able to read numbers either on a video display screen, computer printout, or legible handwriting, and interpret lines and points on a graph.

 The student must be able to safely and accurately perform patient testing in a timely manner.
 He/she must be able to distinguish objects both macroscopically and microscopically.
 The student must have sufficient upper body muscle coordination to practice safe specimen handling.
 He/she must be able to perform delicate manipulations on specimens and instruments necessary for complete and accurate diagnostic test results.
-Examples would include (but are not limited to) being able to operate a computer keyboard; dial a telephone; handle cuvettes, sample cups, pipet tips, and reagent vials; pick up glass slides from a table top, and use a pen or pencil to write the English language legibly.
+Examples would include (but are not limited to) being able to operate a computer keyboard; dial a telephone; handle cuvettes, sample cups, pipette tips, and reagent vials; pick up glass slides from a table top, and use a pen or pencil to write the English language legibly.

 The student must have excellent hand-eye coordination.
 Manual dexterity is essential.
 The student must be able to use a rubber bulb to draw liquid into a calibrated pipette; use a gloved finger to control the release of liquid to within 1mm of a fixed point on the pipette.
 He/she must be able to lift and move objects, e.g., load individual tubes in an analyzer and move test tube racks from one bench to another; isolate bacteria by smoothly moving a loop (a 6-inch wire with a looped end) over the surface of an agar (gel) culture plate without tearing the surface of the agar.